 When you add a certificate store in Keyfactor Command using an extension from Keyfactor's GitHub that relies on WinRM, you are given the option to choose whether to secure the channel to the target hosting the certificate store with SSL.
 If you select True, Microsoft Windows Remote Management (WinRM) on the target needs to be running on HTTPS and to have been configured with a certificate for WinRM.
-If you select False, WinRM on the target needs to be running on HTTP.
-By default, WinRM HTTP uses port 5985 and WinRM HTTPS uses port 5986.
+If you select False, WinRM on the target needs to be running on HTTPS uses port 5986.
 WinRM HTTPS is not enabled out-of-the box.